Magix Movie Edit Pro 2015 is the latest incarnation of Magix feature rich consumer level video editing software program.

 The first of these is the core program itself which has been completely re-written on 64 bit architecture.

-This now allows the program to be able to more efficiently use not only all the existing RAM on any given computer but also any other RAM associated with other components such as the video card.
+This now allows the software to be able to more efficiently use not only all the existing RAM on any given computer but also any other RAM associated with other components such as the video card.

 Of course it still runs perfectly well on any 32 bit system but for today’s modern crop of highly compressed video files you need all the help you can get.